-Here’s what the caramel brownies look liked after being cooled and chilled.
-They did not look like this right out of the oven.
-At that point, they were gooey and crumbly.
+Here’s what the caramel brownies look like after being cooled and chilled.
+They do not look like this right out of the oven.
+They bake up very gooey-looking, but once cooled and chilled they are soft and fudgy with plenty of caramel.
 So don’t forget to make these a few hours or even a day before you plan on serving them.

 - 6 ounces semisweet chocolate, chopped (170 grams)